RayBB/openlibrary-docs/Deployment-Guide-on-Python-3.md

 For Open Library, we have a haproxy load-balancer (`ol-www1`) which coordinates several services, including 2 instances of the openlibrary website (`ol-web1` and `ol-web2`) which it distributes balanced workloads to.
 During our blue-green deploy, we deploy to both `ol-web1` and `ol-web2` but we only restart `ol-web1` (our blue node) while `ol-web2` (green) continues to serve clients using the stable code.
 This way, if there is a problem with deployment, we can take down `ol-web1` and revert it to the software from the previous deployment.

-Caution: Because one of our two web servers (namely `ol-web1`, our blue node) is effectively being recommissioned as a staging server during deployment, additional stress will be applied to `ol-web2` in the event where `ol-web1` experiences a failure and goes offline.
+Caution: One of our two web servers (namely `ol-web1`, our blue node) is effectively being recommissioned as a staging server during deployment.
+This means that additional stress will be applied to `ol-web2` in the event where `ol-web1` experiences a failure and goes offline.
 Therefore, it is not advised to deploy during periods of high user traffic.

 ## Deploying olsystem